 John Carroll University Peer Health Advocates are students committed to promoting healthy choices and lifestyles through educating and empowering themselves and their peers on a variety of health-related topics.
-By providing innovative, creative, and educational programming, outreach, and one-on-one interaction opportunities, the Healthy Streaker Peer Health Advocate will serve as a resource, referral agent, and role model for his/her peers.
+By providing innovative, creative, and educational programming, outreach, and one-on-one interaction opportunities.
+Peer Health Advocates will serve as a resource, referral agent, and role model for his/her peers.

 Through training and group dynamic development, the Peer Health Advocate will learn to take care of his/her own wellness, deal appropriately with stress, and increase leadership skills.
 Peer Health Advocates are expected to provide their peers with information to make healthy, informed decisions regarding health and well-being.
 Peer Health Advocates are aware of health-based initiatives at JCU and are committed to living healthy lifestyles themselves.
 They are aware of campus resources and are comfortable in promoting healthy relationships and substance-free activities.

 Peer Health Advocates are trained through a two part process.
 The first segment is a general introduction to presenting, theories, and well-being concepts.
 The second segment is specific to the concentration of the PHA.
 This can be either relational, behavioral, or physical.
 To apply to be a Peer Health Advocate, fill out the application below.